siemens/ix/packages/documentation/docs/controls/_button_styleguide.md

 ### Interaction

-Button can be triggered by clicking/ pressing anywhere within the button container.
+A button can be triggered by clicking/pressing anywhere within the button container.
 When the button is focused, it can be triggered by pressing <kbd>Space</kbd>.

 ### Text truncation

 Button labels are not truncated.
-All text on buttons is 1-line only.
+All text on buttons is one line only.
 Labels should be kept concise to allow users to quickly scan, understand and remember them.

 ### Alignment